Wednesday, 16 May 2018

 Cannes 2018 - Under The Silver Lake by David Robert Mitchell

-David Robert Mitchell made a big impact in Cannes in 2014 with its It Follows, and you cannot accuse him of resting on his laurels and repeating himself: just as he switched the romantic comedy his first film (The Myth of The American Sleepover) to horror, he now tackles the film noir genre.
+David Robert Mitchell made a big impact in Cannes in 2014 with its It Follows, and you cannot accuse him of resting on his laurels and repeating himself: just as he switched from romantic comedy to horror between his first and second films, he now tackles the film noir genre.

 In Under The Silver Lake, Sam (Andrew Garfield), a thirty-something in L.A., meets an enigmatic and kooky new neighbour, Sarah (Riley Keough), with whom he shares a few hours of burgeoning connection and flirtation, only for her to vanish the very next day, having emptied her flat overnight.
 Suspecting foul play, he embarks on his own investigation in the city of angels, filled with conspiracies, mysteries and odd characters.

 The film begins as a film noir indeed, and uses many of the timeless tropes of the genre: a mysterious femme fatale who promptly disappears, conspiracies, some rich people doing weird things, a anti-hero, and an plot threatening to become more and more cryptic as it goes along.
 The director also enriches it with some 70's noir elements, such as a weird Californian cult.
 Except that this is not the most interesting aspect of the film, or even what it is actually about.
 While the direction is often impressive, with his very cinematic portrayal of Los Angeles (and some great night shots, one that directly references It Follows), the genre elements are not as accomplished as one might have hoped, and the mysterious atmosphere only intermittently delivering the goods.
 PTA did it so much better recently with Inherent Vice.